Ring Pessary Without Support: Who Needs It, How It Works & Complete Sizing Guide

 Sizing Guide (Sizes 0–9)

-Ring pessaries without support are available in ten sizes.
+Sizes 3, 4, and 5 fit approximately 66% of patients in clinical practice.
 Correct sizing ensures patient comfort, optimal efficacy, and reliable retention:

 - Correct fit: The pessary should sit comfortably in the vaginal vault, with one finger fitting easily between the pessary and the vaginal wall